aplteam/Tester2/README.md

 # Test framework for Unit tests in Dyalog APL

 `Tester2` is a member of the APLTree library, which is a collection of classes etc. that aim to support the Dyalog APL programmer.
-Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.
+(Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve)

 If you are using the predeccessor `Tester` and want to migrate to `Tester2` then please read the document `Tester2VersusTester.html`.